 Each Wells student must elect a major to assure exploration of an area of interest in-depth, and to develop the knowledge and skills involved in the mastery of a field.
-If a student's educational goals are better met by developing an individualized major than by electing an established major, the student may, with the advice of her or his faculty advisor and other appropriate faculty members, develop an Individualized Major.
+If a student's educational goals are better met by developing an individualized major than by electing an established major, the student may, with the advice of the faculty advisor and other appropriate faculty members, develop an individualized major.

-No major for the Bachelor of Arts will require more than 65 semester hours.
-No major for the degree of Bachelor of Science will require more than 75 semester hours.
+No major for a B.A. will require more than 65 semester hours.
+No major for a B.S. will require more than 75 semester hours.
 A student may not elect a double concentration within a major.

 Students may elect to pursue a double major in one degree (B.A. or B.S.) or a double degree course of study that includes a major in a B.A. degree and a major in a B. S. degree.
 A double major/double degree proposal form shall be filed with the Registrar.
 This proposal must indicate how the student’s proposed plan of study meets the College’s goals for a sound liberal arts program, including courses that satisfy the Core Requirements.
 The proposal must be approved by an advisor from each major.
 At the time of the proposal, a student must have a cumulative grade point average of at least 3.0, have completed at least four courses towards their first major, and have a grade point average of at least 3.0 for courses taken for that major.
 The student must have also completed at least one 200-level or higher course required for the intended second major that is not counted towards the first major at Wells College or through an affiliated program and have earned a grade point average of at least 3.0 in the course or courses.